pelinsayar/RFM_Analysis/README.md

 Key steps in the project:

 * ### Data Understanding & Preparation
-Cleaned null values, removed cancellations, and ensured valid transaction data.
+Cleaned missing values, filtretation, and ensured valid transaction data.
 Created a new feature, TotalPrice, by multiplying quantity and price.

 * ### RFM Metric Calculation